Humboldt County (film): Plot

 They then call Peter, who is staying at a hotel with his father, and tell him.
 He attends the funeral and afterwards finds Jack in his study, weeping to himself.
 Jack is ridden with guilt.
 Jack says that it was his idea to come up to Humboldt County and he blames himself for the deaths of Charlie and now Max.
 He breaks down saying that he has nothing left.
-In response, Peter tells Jack that has so much left and that he had not yet reached the event horizon (a concept of physics that Jack had described to Peter as the point of no return).
+In response, Peter tells Jack that he has so much left and that he had not yet reached the event horizon (a concept of physics that Jack had described to Peter as the point of no return).
 The ending is left up to the viewer for interpretation.
 It shows Peter and his father having breakfast at a diner before heading back to Los Angeles.
 A bus pulls up outside and stops as one of the passengers needs to use the restroom.
 Peter gets up – his father apparently assuming he is going to the bathroom – and heads outside.
 Peter gets on the bus, which leaves when the other passenger gets back.
 Peter stares out at the landscape, not knowing where he's going and seemingly content with that.